surniaulula/wpsso-user-locale/README.md

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-user-locale/assets/icon-256x256.png"></p>

-<p><strong>A WPSSO Core add-on to provide a user locale (language / region) drop-down menu in the WordPress admin back-end and front-end toolbar.</strong></p>
+<p><strong>Provides a convenient local / language / region selector in the WordPress admin toolbar.</strong></p>

-<p>Perfect for translators or anyone who needs to switch languages quickly and easily &mdash; allows logged-in users to change their preferred locale / language setting right from the toolbar menu (instead of having to update their WordPress user profile page).</p>
+<p><strong>Perfect for translators or anyone who needs to switch languages quickly and easily:</strong></p>

+<p>Allows logged-in users to change their preferred locale / language / region setting right from the toolbar menu, instead of having to modify their WordPress user profile settings.</p>

-<p>The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin can optionally extend the user locale preference to the front-end webpage as well (enabled by default in the SSO &gt; User Locale settings page).</p>
+<p>The default WordPress behavior is to apply the user locale preference only to the admin back-end &mdash; this plugin extends the user setting preference to the front-end webpage as well (this feature can be enabled / disabled in the SSO &gt; User Locale settings page).</p>

-<h3>Power-Users / Developers</h3>

-<p>See the plugin <a href="https://wordpress.org/plugins/wpsso-user-locale/other_notes/">Other Notes</a> page for information on available filters.</p>

 <h3>Do you use the Polylang plugin?</h3>

 <p>If the Polylang plugin is active, the user locale menu will automatically use the correct Polylang language URLs for the current webpage.</p>

-<h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO User Locale Selector (aka WPSSO UL) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>

 <h2>Installation</h2>